+Dorene Asare-Marfo

+Ekin Birol

+Carolina Gonzalez

+Mourad Moursi

+Salomon Perez

-Dorene Asare-Marfo Ekin Birol Carolina Gonzalez Mourad Moursi Salomon Perez Jana Schwarz and Manfred Zeller
+Jana Schwarz and

+Manfred Zeller

-HarvestPlus leads a global effort to breed and disseminate micronutrient-rich staple food crops to reduce hidden hunger among malnourished populations.
-It is an interdisciplinary program that works with academic and research institutions, civil society organizations, governments, and the private sector in more than 40 countries.
-HarvestPlus is part of the CGIAR research program on Agriculture for Nutrition and Health (A4NH).
-HarvestPlus is coordinated by the International Center for Tropical Agriculture (CIAT) and the International Food Policy Research Institute (IFPRI).
+HarvestPlus leads a global effort to improve nutrition and public health by developing and disseminating staple food crops that are rich in vitamins and minerals.
+We work with public and private sector partners in more than 40 countries.
+HarvestPlus is part of the CGIAR Research Program on Agriculture for Nutrition and Health (A4NH).
+CGIAR is a global agriculture research partnership for a food secure future.
+Its science is carried out by its 15 research centers in collaboration with hundreds of partner organizations.
+The HarvestPlus program is coordinated by two of these centers, the International Center for Tropical Agriculture (CIAT) and the International Food Policy Research Institute (IFPRI).